madmax-consulting/blazor-for-inriver/README.md

 Create a computer vision API in azure, and put the URL in the template

 ## REST API Key
-Generate a key and add it tot he template
+Generate a key and add it to the template

 ## Publish your API
 And add the url to the template